isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-april.md

 #### <a name="csp-community-call-qas"></a>CSP Community Call Q&As

-Community Call Q&As are available to help you with questions related to upcoming changes.
+Community Call Q&As are available to help you with questions related to upcoming changes .
 Zarejestruj się teraz, aby rejestrować się w csp community call Q <1> <3> As that are place in April, May, and June (Zarejestruj się teraz w CSP Community Call Q&amp;Ponieważ odbywa się to w kwietniu, maju i czerwcu.
 Skupią się one na najnowszych startach, ważnych odświeżeniach i przypomnieniach.

 [Zarejestruj się tutaj.](https://globalpbocomm.eventbuilder.com/GlobalCSP)